Machine-Learning to Trust: A Model

 Third, ML-optimality pools together contingencies that involve different payoff states, rather than handling each state in isolation --- even though when players make decisions, they are informed of $\theta $.
 The interpretation is that the ML algorithms which the notion of ML-optimality approximates gather behavioral data without having an \textquotedblleft understanding\textquotedblright\ of the deep incentive structure that generates the data.
 The payoff state $\theta $ may itself be determined by multiple observable variables; even if the payoff implications of these variables are directly perceived by the player when he makes his choices, they need not be transparent to the ML algorithm.
 Furthermore, recall that the informal story underlying ML-optimality is that the algorithm operates on a finite sample.
 Even if the algorithm \textquotedblleft understands\textquotedblright\ the need to distinguish between payoff states, it may lack sufficient data to do so without sacrificing predictive success.

 This \textquotedblleft lack of understanding\textquotedblright\ that ML-optimality captures has two specific implications.
 First, ML-optimal partitions need not preserve the product structure of the set of contingencies.
-For example, $(\theta ,1)$ and $(\theta ^{\prime },1)$ can be pooled into the same cell, while $(\theta ,0)$ and $(\theta ^{\prime },0)$ will belong to different cells.
-Second, ML-optimal partitions may produce beliefs that are not monotone in $\theta $, hence they are hard to interpret in light of the game's underlying incentives.
+For example, $(\theta ,1)$ and $(\theta ^{\prime },1)$ can be pooled into the same cell, while $(\theta ,0)$ and $(\theta ^{\prime },0)$ belong to different cells.
+Second, ML-optimal partitions may produce beliefs that are not monotone in $\theta $, hence they may be hard to interpret in light of the game's underlying incentives.